-Beginning with Ubuntu 17.10 Artful Aardvark the default freetype2 package used by Ubuntu has changed to include hinting in addition to subpixel rendering and which is implemented in the above repositories.
-According to your own personal preferences, the font rendering is generally considered to be neither better or worse with hinting but simply different.
-Generally speaking, the new font rendering with hinting causes the fonts to appear bolder whereas the older font rendering without hinting appear crisper.
-If you prefer the crisper font rendering in earlier versions of Ubuntu (prior to 17.10 with subpixel rendering but without hinting) then use the following SPRE repository links:
+The default freetype2 package has changed to include hinting in addition to Harmony subpixel rendering.
+Generally speaking, the new font rendering with hinting causes the fonts to appear bolder whereas the font rendering without hinting appear crisper and is virtually identical to ClearType rendering.
+If you prefer the crisper font rendering (which is recommended) then add the following to /etc/environment:

-4) Verify that the following content is included in ~/.config/fontconfig/fonts.conf and/or
+You should verify that the following content is included in ~/.config/fontconfig/fonts.conf and/or /etc/fonts/local.conf:

 Edit the hintstyle in ~/.config/fontconfig/fonts.conf and/or /etc/fonts/local.conf and try each available setting: "hintslight", "hintmedium", "hintfull". "hintmedium" is the default value and which usually produces the best results.

 You should logout/login after changing the font configuration.

 Alternatively, you can use your desktop environment's GUI to set the font configuration.
 For example, with KDE, go to Font Settings and enable anti-aliasing > Configure > RGB > Slight/Medium/Full.